How sensitive are glaciers and ice caps to climate?

 - Over the last few decades, Greenland runoff surpassed the range of natural variability.
 Current levels of Greenland melt and runoff are unprecedented over at least the last three- to four-hundred years.

 Furthermore, our results demonstrate that further warming across Greenland will result in accelerated contributions to global sea-level rise, due to a nonlinear sensitivity in Greenland melting to atmospheric temperature.

 An ongoing interest is the reconstruction of Arctic sea ice variability.
 This is an extremely challenging problem, for which little knowledge exists prior to ca. 20th century observations.

-Recent work by Ali Criscitiello (Canadian Ice Core Laboratory, U. Alberta), currently in revision, is pioneering the use of ice core geochemical records to understand Canadian Arctic polynya variability.
+Recent work by Ali Criscitiello (Canadian Ice Core Laboratory, U. Alberta), recently accepted for publication, is pioneering the use of ice core geochemical records to understand Canadian Arctic polynya variability.

-- Criscitiello et al.: Marine aerosol records of Arctic sea-ice and polynya variability from new Ellesmere and Devon Island firn cores. in revision.
+- Criscitiello et al.: Marine aerosol records of Arctic sea-ice and polynya variability from new Ellesmere and Devon Island firn cores. accepted in JGR.

-- Osman, M. et al.: Enhanced sensitivity of west Greenland ice caps to last millennium climate change. in revision.
+- Osman, M. et al.: Enhanced sensitivity of west Greenland ice caps to last millennium climate change. accepted in Nature Geoscience.